 In his first incarnation, the tzaddik is silent.
 He is completely concealed.
 Rebbe Dovid of Lelov was a concealed tzaddik only in the realm of publicly imparting Torah, but there are hidden tzaddikim who are completely silent and totally unknown.
 In his second incarnation, the tzaddik appears as the first mal related to circumcision, apparently to face a trial that has to do with rectified sexual conduct.
 In his third incarnation, the mal related to speech comes to the fore.
 Since the tzaddik has already been silent, and he has already withstood various trials, he is now granted the freedom to speak and pour forth an endless stream of the sweet and living waters of Torah into the world.

-The intermediary stage of mal (as in seaparation or circumcision) is best personified by Joseph, who had to withstand the most difficult trials related to his identity while in Egypt, particularly when Potiphar’s wife tried to seduce him.
-Joseph passes all his tests with flying colors, retaining his holy identity as a Jew amidst the decrepit spiritual state of Egypt.
+The intermediary stage of mal (as in separation or circumcision) is best personified by Joseph, who had to withstand the most difficult trials related to his identity while in Egypt, particularly when Potiphar’s wife tried to seduce him.
+Joseph passes all his tests with flying colors, retaining his holy identity as a Jew amidst the decadent spiritual state of Egypt.

 The archetypal silent tzaddik is personified in Chassidic teachings with Isaac (Joseph’s grandfather, who was the only one who knew that Joseph was still alive and in Egypt).
 Whereas Abraham journeyed and publicized faith in One God throughout the world, Isaac stayed at home, effecting Divine-spiritual unifications and digging wells.
 By digging those wells, he performed an act that is described in Chassidut as “raising feminine waters” (הַעֲלָאַת מַיִין נוּקְבִּין), awakening people to return to God.
 Isaac brought people back to God, but we do not hear many words of Torah from him.